Konjkov/QMC-snakemake-workflow/README.md

     _basis_ - any basis available in QCHEM (i.e. cc-pVDZ, aug-cc-pVQZ, def2-SVP).
     _molecule_ - molecular geometry file names in xyz-format (without extension) located in the `chem_database` directory.

-* __QMC__
+* QMC rules
+    * pure VMC calculation (without JASTROW)
         rule ALL_VMC:
             input: '{method}/{basis}/{molecule}/VMC/{nstep}/out'

-    perform pure VMC calculation (without JASTROW), this rule intended to check whether the conversion of the "trial" WFN to the CASINO format is correct and HF energy is equal to pure VMC one.
+    Where:
     _nstep_ - number of VMC statistic accumulation steps.
+    This rule intended to check whether the conversion of the "trial" WFN to the CASINO format is correct and HF energy is equal to pure VMC one.
-    This rule is not required to calculate the DMC energy.
+    It is not required to calculate the DMC energy.
     * __ALL_VMC_OPT__
         perform JASTROW coefficients optimization using some optimization plan.
         General form of this rule is '{method}/{basis}/{molecule}/VMC_OPT/{opt_plan}/{jastrow}/out' where